How to Install Exterior Doors With Existing Frames

-Pre-hung doors are very heavy: 120 pounds or more.
+Pre-hung doors are very heavy: 100 to 120 pounds (or more).
 Not only that, they are bulky and unwieldy.
 You must have an assistant when moving and installing an exterior pre-hung door.
 Door units can be hazardous in the dry-fit stage when they are on edge but still not attached to the house.
 Make sure that one person always has a hand on the door.

 Equipment / Tools

 - Reciprocating saw

 - Putty knife